deton57/oke-labs/oke-rancher/vm.md

 Now we are going to create an Internet Gateway,
-So traffic can be routed through the Internet.
+So, traffic can be routed through the Internet.

 1. On your network side menu go to Internet Gateway
 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/internet-gateway.PNG)